Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/6_superposition_doc.rst

 	.. math:: I_1 (R_2-\frac{(R_2+R_3)(R_1+R_2)}{R_3})=U_2-\frac{R_2+R_3}{R_3}  U_1
 	.. math:: I_1 = \frac{U_2-\frac{R_2+R_3}{R_3}  U_1}{R_2-\frac{(R_2+R_3)(R_1+R_2)}{R_3}}

-Had enough?
-Because I did.
 Luckily this is all we need.
 Let’s say that all resistors were 100 ohms, U1 was 5V and U2 was 3.3V.
 Plugging those numbers in above equations we get the following resistor currents:

 	.. math:: I_1=22.3 mA
 	.. math:: I_2=27.7 mA
 	.. math:: I_3=5.3 mA

-Since all resistors are a hundred ohms, the voltage drops on resistors are just current through a resistor times one hundred.
+Since all resistors are 100 ohms, the voltage drops on resistors are just current through a resistor times one hundred.

 A better alternative
 ---------------------------
-If you skipped all the calculations in last chapter, I can’t blame you.
-They were everything but fun.
-And that was for a very simple circuit with two voltage sources and three resistors, just think what would happen if we had any more components!
+If you skipped all the calculations in the last chapter, I don't blame you.
+They were anything but fun.
+And that was for a very simple circuit with two voltage sources and three resistors.
+Just imagine what would happen if we had even more components!

-Luckily there is a better way.
-We call it superposition.
-If a circuit is linear (this means that output can be written in the form of :math:`a \cdot U_1+b \cdot U_2+...+x \cdot I_1+y \cdot I_2+...=X`), we can analyze the circuit with only one source connected at a time.
-We do that for all sources and sum up the results to get the full output.
+Fortunately, there is a better way: superposition.
+If a circuit is linear (meaning that the output can be written in the form of :math: 'a * U1 + b * U2 + ... + x * I1 + y * I2 + ... = X'), we can analyze the circuit with only one source connected at a time.
+We do this for all sources and then sum up the results to get the full output.
 This is known as superposition.

-Note that “disconnection” means a different thing for voltage and current source.
-Voltage source gets replaced by an open circuit, while a current source is replaced by a short circuit as depicted below.
+Note that "disconnection" means something different for voltage and current sources.
+A voltage source is replaced by an open circuit, while a current source is replaced by a short circuit, as shown below.

 .. image:: img/6_disconnection.png
 	:name: correct disconnection modes